ibuetler/p3s-pcap-anonymize-and-remove/Tutorial.md

 ```

 In the above code, as with the DNS tunnel task, the fields were first deleted and then a new packet was created with the __class__ function.
 This ensures that the fields will be recalculated.
-Additionally the timestamp must be cached at the beginning, otherwise the current time would be inserted.
+Additionally, the timestamp must be cached at the beginning, otherwise the current time would be inserted.

 Now everything needs to be automated.
 For this we iterate over all packets and check if the LDAP Protocol was used.
 This can be done by checking if the port 389 was used in the TCP source or destination port.
 This code illustrates this: